conda/ceps/cep-recipe-serialization.md

 ## Motivation

+As part of the metadata, a package might include the "raw" and "rendered" recipe.
+A rendered recipe is a recipe.yaml file that has all Jinja and if/else logic resolved to the final values.

-We want to specify everything that goes into the final package in a standardized format.
-This defines the structure and contents of the rendered_recipe.yaml file which captures the complete recipe, build configuration, dependencies and sources used to create a conda package.
+This CEP defines the structure and contents of the `rendered_recipe.yaml` file which captures the complete recipe, build configuration, dependencies and sources used to create a conda package.

-The goal is to have a single file that contains all the information needed to reproduce an exact build of a package.
+The goal is to have a single file that contains all the information needed to reproduce the exact build of a package.
 This will enable better reproducibility, provenance tracking, and debugging of conda packages.

 ## Storage